-As of December 31, 2018, we held \$91.7 million in cash and cash equivalents available to support our operations; \$3.2 billion of loans held-for-investment, AFS securities and HTM securities; and \$2.5 billion of outstanding debt in the form of repurchase agreements, revolving credit facilities, securitized debt obligations and long-term unsecured convertible senior notes.
-During the three and twelve months ended December 31, 2018, our debt-to-equity ratio increased from 2.5:1.0 to 3.0:1.0 and from 2.0:1.0 to 3.0:1.0, respectively, predominantly driven by the origination of and increased financing on loans held-for-investment.
-We intend to use prudent amounts of leverage to increase potential returns to our stockholders.
+As of December 31, 2019, we held \$80.3 million in cash and cash equivalents available to support our operations; \$4.3 billion of loans held-for-investment, AFS securities and HTM securities; and \$3.4 billion of outstanding debt in the form of repurchase agreements, securitized debt obligations, asset-specific financings, revolving credit facilities and long-term unsecured convertible senior notes.
+From September 30, 2019 to December 31, 2019, our debt-to-equity ratio, defined as total debt, net of cash, divided by equity, increased from 3.0:1.0 to 3.3:1.0 predominantly driven by increased financings on originations.
+FromDecember 31, 2018 to December 31, 2019, our debt-to-equity ratio increased from 2.9:1.0 to 3.3:1.0 predominantly driven by increased financings on originations, offset by an increase in equity as a result of common stock issuances.
 To that end, subject to maintaining our qualification as a REIT and our exclusion from registration under the Investment Company Act, we intend to use borrowings to fund the origination or acquisition of our target investments.
 Given current market conditions and our focus on senior floating-rate mortgage loans, we currently expect that such leverage will not exceed, on a debt-to-equity basis, a 3.5-to-1 ratio on a company basis.
-The amount of leverage we deploy for our target investments depends upon our assessment of a variety of factors, which may include the anticipated liquidity and price volatility of the investments in our portfolio, the gap between the duration of our assets and liabilities, including hedges, the availability and cost of financing the investments, our opinion of the creditworthiness of our financing counterparties, the health of the U.S. economy and commercial real estate financing markets, our outlook for investment spreads relative to LIBOR.
+The amount of leverage we deploy for our target investments depends upon our assessment of a variety of factors, which may include the anticipated liquidity and price volatility of the investments in our portfolio, the potential for losses in our portfolio, the gap between the duration of our assets and liabilities, including hedges, the availability and cost of financing markets, our opinion of the creditworthiness of our financing counterparties, the health of the U.S. economy and commercial real estate financing markets, our outlook for investment spreads relative to LIBOR.

 Our primary sources of liquidity include cash and cash equivalents.
-As ofDecember 31, 2018, we held approximately \$91.7 million in cash and cash equivalents.
-Potential additional sources of liquidity may be unused borrowing capacity on our unpledged commercial real estate loans held-for-investment.
+As ofDecember 31, 2019, we held approximately \$80.3 million in cash and cash equivalents.
+Potential additional sources of liquidity may be unused borrowing capacity on our unpledged terms.

+commercial real estate loans held-for-investment.
 Obtaining such liquidity is at the discretion of our lending counterparties and may not be available to us when desired.
 Generally, unused borrowing capacity may be the result of our election not to utilize certain financing, as well as delays in the timing in which funding is provided for a specific investment.
 We monitor and forecast our available, or excess, liquidity on a daily basis.
 If borrowing rates and/or collateral requirements change in the near term, we believe we are subject to less earnings volatility than a more leveraged organization.

-During the year ended December 31, 2018, we did not experience any restrictions to our funding sources, although balance sheet capacity of counterparties has tightened due to compliance with the Basel III regulatory capital reform rules as well as management of perceived risk in the volatile interest rate environment.
-We expect ongoing sources of financing to be primarily repurchase agreements, revolving credit facilities, securitizations, convertible notes, issuance of common stock, potential additional securitizations and similar financing arrangements.
+During the year ended December 31, 2019, we did not experience any restrictions to our funding sources.
+We expect ongoing sources of financing to be primarily repurchase agreements, asset-specific financings, revolving credit facilities, securitizations, convertible notes, issuance of common stock, potential additional securitizations and similar financing arrangements.
 We will continue to explore other types of funding facilities to further diversify our financing sources.
 We plan to finance our assets with a moderate amount of leverage, the level of which may vary based upon the particular characteristics of our portfolio and market conditions.